- ERP is sold on the ability to be used in any industry.

 “Originally business information systems for manufacturing companies were designed for discrete manufacturers, not process industries.
 These systems targeted industries such as automotive, consumer electronics, machine tools, etc. The discrete manufacturing sector produces piece parts to form subassemblies, which are then combined to form the fi nal product.
 Nearly all ERP suppliers have built their information systems to support the business functions of discrete manufacturers.” — Process Industry ERP Requirements

-Very specific requirements exist in process industry manufacturing companies that must be met one way or another.
+Precise requirements exist in process industry manufacturing companies that must be met one way or another.

 “Today, process manufacturers have a proliferation of products.
 These products are produced using the same equipment or using existing processes downstream but at the same site.
 Because of the number of products now fl owing through the same cost center, using financially based cost systems to develop accurate, individual product costs is difficult, sometimes impossible.
 Furthermore, as multiple methods evolve for producing the same end item (whether in a sister plant or with newer technologies in an existing plant), the setting of standard costs must reflect a weighted average cost.
 This type of costing can only be done using an ERP system designed for the process environment.” — Process Industry ERP Requirements

 Businesses require solutions that have been designed from the ground up to meet their requirements, not software that attempts to meet their requirements.
 ERP vendors claim they can address the specific requirements of manufacturers by appealing (successfully) to all industries with slick marketing literature, yet with the barest level of functionality.
 Right now, thousands of companies have made unplanned customizations to their ERP systems because ERP vendors told them that the software would cover their industry-specific requirements when, in fact, they could not.
-So much money has flowed into Tier 1 ERP vendors who have provided generic solutions and left promises regarding industry-specific functionality unfulfilled, that money has been prevented from flowing to solutions that could have been developed to offer companies software that meets their requirements.
+So much money has flowed into Tier 1 ERP vendors who have provided generic solutions and left promises regarding industry-specific functionality unfulfilled.
+That money has been prevented from flowing to solutions that could have been developed to offer companies software that meets their requirements.
 This is another example of a prediction made by many ERP vendors that helped them get sales but has been bad for their “customers” and bad for the enterprise software market overall.

 The concept of using ERP for any industry with little customization is a sales construct that after decades has proven not to be true.
 The more customers have bought into this sales pitch, the more unplanned expenses and corrections and customizations were required of the ERP systems that they purchased and implemented.
+ERP vendors have been lying to a wide variety of industries declaring that they have functionality purpose-built for them that they do not.
+Consulting companies assist in this lie by telling prospects that whatever is in the sales literature from the ERP vendors they partner with is true.

 Financial Bias Disclosure